 Minimize Morning Sickness:

-During the first three months of pregnancy, most women experience nausea, possible vomiting, and a bloated feeling in the pelvic area and breasts.
+During the first 3 months of pregnancy, most women experience nausea, vomiting, and bloating in the pelvic area and breasts.
 These are normal effects.

-Several studies over the past ten years have shown that pregnant women who receive needle stimulation of the Nei guan point are far less likely than untreated women to experience nausea or vomiting during the first trimester.
-Similar results have been observed in cancer patients receiving the chemotherapy drug cisplatin, which is often highly nauseating.
-In at least two studies of more than 100 patients each, over 90 percent experienced significantly less nausea when treated with acupuncture just before receiving the drug.
+Over the past decade, studies show pregnant women receiving needle stimulation at the Nei guan point are less likely to experience nausea or vomiting during their first trimester.
+Cancer patients on cisplatin chemotherapy, which often causes severe nausea, also showed improvements.
+In two studies with over 100 patients each, over 90% experienced less nausea after acupuncture before treatment.

 Post-Labor Recuperation:

-The technical aspects of various delivery procedures are usually straightforward and do not typically cause lasting physical problems.
+The technical aspects of various delivery procedures are usually simple and generally do not cause long-term physical issues.
 “But we notice that some labor-related issues arise due to hormonal and physiological imbalances,” says Jane Liu.
 “Helping mothers recover after delivery can make a significant difference in the years that follow.
 Mothers who receive post-labor care often experience less depression, arthritis, irregular periods, heavy flows, and lower back pain.
 It is the optimal time to nourish the mother.”

 How can a mother care for herself after giving birth?
 “Mothers need to make informed choices about diet, exercise, and stress management while caring for their babies,” says Dr. Liu.
 “This adjustment alone can produce remarkable results.
 In my practice, I have been consistently impressed by how much women can improve their health simply by modifying their lifestyle.”